NBISweden/workshop-reproducible-research/docs/rmarkdown.md

   customize this using the separate LaTeX file, `code/header.tex`.
 To include this in the Rmd, update the YAML header so that it looks like this.
-Note that we have now included `\usepackage{float}` in the `code/header.tex` file insted of having it in the header.
-Keeping all your configuration settings in one file is a good way of achieving a consistant look for your report.
+Note that we have now included `\usepackage{float}` in the `code/header.tex` file instead of having it in the header.
+Keeping all your configuration settings in one file is a good way of achieving a consistent look for your report.

 ```yaml
 ---